FMaenye27/project-development/README.md

 # Basic Code Development Repo: Project Development

 ## Project Development Getting Started
-Just a starter on going project meant to test functionality and grow
+Just a starter on going project meant to test functionality and grow.
+Please add more projects to it!

 ## What needs to be done:
 - Develop a project concept